govtmirror/ksnp/README.md

 ##GOALS OF THIS REPOSITORY

 - Continued development
-- Provide additional documentation and commenting of source files
+- Provide additional documentation and commenting of source files and output files
 - Collaboration

 ##DEVELOPMENT PROJECTS